Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 No, not as standard parts of the massage itself.

 In many Cambodian settings, traditional Khmer massage ends once the pressure work is complete.
-The practitioner finds and works the tosay, and the session stops there.
+The practitioner finds and works the sosay, and the session stops there.

 Cambodia also has wider traditions involving plants, oils, balms, steam and warm herbal water.
 These practices may accompany massage, but they are not compulsory stages of every Khmer massage.